amethyst/amethyst/book/src/prefabs/prefabs_in_amethyst.md

 * Stored representation, distributed alongside the application.
 * Loaded representation, used at runtime to instantiate entities with components.

-The remainder of this page explains these at a conceptual level; subsequent pages contain guides on how to Amethyst applies this at a code level.
+The remainder of this page explains these at a conceptual level; subsequent pages contain guides on how Amethyst applies this at a code level.

 ### The Basics

 > **Note:** The prefab examples on this page include the [`PrefabData`] type names.
 These are written out for clarity.
 However, as per the RON specification, these are not strictly required.

 In its stored form, a prefab is a serialized list of entities and their components that should be instantiated together.
 To begin, we will look at a simple prefab that attaches a simple component to a single entity.
-We will use the folllowing `Position` component:
+We will use the following `Position` component:

 ```rust,no_run,noplaypen
 # extern crate amethyst;